tpatterson1996/lcc-metadata-manual/contacts.md

 * Always spell out acronyms and organization names.
 * Copying contacts will change the ID and the name \(the name will be “Copy of ….”\) but all the other information will be the same.
 * Make sure your contacts are loaded and accurate in mdEditor before beginning to create your metadata records.
-* Code lists, including the contact type options/dropdown list are maintained by ADIwg
+* Code lists, including the contact type options/dropdown list are maintained by ADIwg.

----

-### Contact Information for Network Data Steward

-**The LCC Network Data Steward:**

-* **Individual Name: **LCC Network Data Steward
-* **Contact Type:** lcc
-* **Email Address:** lccdatasteward@fws.gov

 ---

 ### Importing Contacts

 When you import a ScienceBase record for the first time,  mdTranslator will automatically load all sbJSON contacts into Main/Citation/Responsible Parties.
 However, this MUST be reviewed to check for errors and inconsistencies introduced during translation.
 Delete any duplicate or extraneous contacts or errors from this section.
 Ensure you meet requirements, follow BMPs, and you can include other contacts as desired.